myroms/roms_test/WC13/Normalization/Readme.md

 The multi-scale concept, represented as $\boldsymbol{B = \sum_{i}^{ns} {W_i} {B_i}}$, involves a weighted sum of $\boldsymbol{B_i}$ values across multiple $\boldsymbol{ns}$ scales.
 In practical applications, two or more distinct scales are typically combined.
 The weight coefficients must sum to unity, $\boldsymbol{\sum_{i}^{ns} {W_i}= 1}$.

-A key advantage of the implicit horizontal multi-scale operator is its capacity to accommodate spatially varying correlation length scales for the $\kappa$-diffusion coefficient tensor.
+A primary advantage of the implicit horizontal multi-scale operator is its ability to accommodate spatially varying correlation length scales for the $\kappa$-diffusion coefficient tensor.
 When the **NONUNIFORM_SCALES** option is enabled, a horizontal map of **isotropic** or **anisotropic** correlations can be specified and imported from an input NetCDF file.

-For the **WC13** configuration, **B**-spreading and smoothing are scaled in proportion to the local Rossby radius, as described below.
-Currently, the spatially varying correlations are strictly two-dimensional, and their values are replicated at each vertical level for three-dimensional variables in the control vector.
-The distribution of horizontal correlation scales is obtained from the input NetCDF file.
-For temperature, the following applies:
+In the **WC13** configuration, **B**-spreading and smoothing are scaled according to the local Rossby radius, as described below.
+At present, the spatially varying correlations are strictly two-dimensional, and their values are replicated at each vertical level for three-dimensional variables in the control vector.
+The distribution of horizontal correlation scales is read from the input NetCDF file.
+For temperature, the following NetCDF schema applies:

 ``` d
 	double temp_Bcorr(Nscale, axis, eta_rho, xi_rho) ;